-Dr Mary Wyer was an APPRISE Research Fellow and in the clinical research and infection prevention pillar of APPRISE.
+Dr Mary Wyer was an APPRISE Research Fellow working on infection prevention and control.

 Mary researches collaboratively with healthcare workers, patients and families, using video-reflexive ethnography, to understand and improve local infection prevention and control practices.
 Her specific focus is on roles patients play in preventing infection transmission.